The Invention of Hugo

 are so boring that his audience falls asleep.
 Then police dog

-Gloria joins the act and pantomimes each safety tip behind the
+Gloria joins the act and pantomimes each safety tip behind

-special. |
+this book something special. |

 |